Bluebonnet vs Parmer Lane: D vs C in Round Rock ISD

 Bluebonnet has the lowest median home price in this comparison at $342,000.
 For buyers trying to get into Round Rock ISD on a tight budget, that number is hard to ignore.
 But the school is dealing with real academic challenges.
 Over 70% of students are economically disadvantaged and nearly 59% are English Learners.
 Those populations need significant support, and the TEA data suggests the campus is not yet delivering it at the level the district expects.

-The D rating with an F in two domains is a warning sign.
+The D rating with an F in Student Achievement is a warning sign.
 I would encourage any buyer considering the Bluebonnet zone to visit the campus, talk to the principal about improvement plans, and think carefully about whether the savings justify the current academic picture.

 The Neighborhoods